-Questioning your sexual orientation can be difficult, often because of other peoples' attitudes.
-But it could make perfect sense of feelings you've had for a long time.
+Questioning your sexual orientation or gender identity can be difficult, often because of other peoples' attitudes.
+But it could help you make sense of feelings you've had for a long time.

 Whether you're straight, lesbian, gay, bisexual or transgender, there's no reason not to feel confident and proud of who you are.